-1.23.1 Number of immigrants
+1.22.1 Number of immigrants

 Measurement: Immigrants are people from other countries.
 The Census Bureau prepares annual estimates of the population for every state and county.
 The estimated population is the computed number of people living in an area (resident population) as of July 1.
-The estimated population is calculated from a demographic components of change model that incorporates information on natural change (births and deaths) and net migration (net domestic migration and net movement from abroad) occurring in the area since the reference date of the 1990 Census.
-Net new residents from abroad (international migration) is the difference between migration to an area from outside the United States (immigration) and migration to an area from outside the United States (emigration) during the period.
-Net international migration includes: (1) legal immigration to the United States as reported by the Immigration and Naturalization Service, (2) an estimate of net undocumented immigration from abroad, (3) an estimate of emigration from the United States, and (4) net movement between Puerto Rico and the (balance of) the United States.
+The estimated population is calculated from a model based on demographic components of change, which incorporates information on natural change (births and deaths) and net migration (net domestic migration and net movement from abroad) occurring in the area since the reference date of the 2000 Census.
+Net new residents from abroad (international migration) is the difference between migration to an area from outside the United States (immigration) and migration from an area to outside the United States (emigration) during the period.
+Net international migration includes: (1) legal immigration to the United States as reported by the Immigration and Naturalization Service.
+(2) an estimate of net undocumented immigration from abroad, (3) an estimate of emigration from the United